 A student will have three terms to complete the thesis.
 A student will register in the term in which the thesis project is begun.
 The grade will be entered on the transcript in the semester the thesis is completed.
 Ordinarily, an LLM student will begin the thesis in the spring semester.
-If a student extends the thesis project beyond three terms, regulation VIII.C.3.b. (below) "temporarily excused from completion of a requirement" applies.
+If a student extends the thesis project beyond three terms, regulation X.C.2 (below) "temporarily excused from completion of a requirement" applies.